Apple Could Fail To Meet iPhone 12 Holiday Demand Due To Chip Shortage: Report

 Why It Matters: Power management is more crucial in the iPhone 12 than the preceding models due to the phone’s additional camera features and 5G functionality, noted Bloomberg.

 Apple’s iPhone 12 Pro uses components from Texas Instruments Inc (NASDAQ: TXN), STMicroelectronics NV (NYSE: STM), and Qualcomm Inc (NASDAQ: QCOM), according to an iFixit teardown, Bloomberg reported.

-The device also uses a power-management component designed by Apple, in addition to purchased technology from Dialog Semiconductor Plc (OTC: DLGNF).
+The device also uses a power-management component designed by Apple.

 Apple’s iPhone sales have fallen short by $1 billion compared with analyst estimates.
 The sales of iPads and Mac however beat expectations, according to CFRA analyst Angelo Zino.